Public Services and Procurement Canada Asbestos Management Standard

 If applicable, provide abatement strategies, including the following:

-- the complexity of the abatement (low, intermediate, or high risk)
+- the complexity of the abatement (low, moderate, or high risk); and

 - a general description of the project, as well as the estimated scope/size of the abatement